-Have you tried to find courses that focus on preparing you individually for an Advanced Placement exam without compromising a biblical worldview?
+Have you tried to find courses that focus on preparing you individually for an Advanced Placement (AP®) exam without compromising a biblical worldview?
 Not easy, right?
-We develop our AP-certified (approved and certified by the U.S. College Board) courses with both standards in view.
-All of our AP courses consist of two live classes per week of instruction, with a teacher certified to teach that AP course and also committed to bringing in the biblical worldview that the AP standard leaves out.
+We develop our AP®-certified (approved and certified by the U.S. College Board) courses with both standards in view.
+All of our AP® courses consist of two live classes per week of instruction, with a teacher certified to teach that AP® course and also committed to bringing in the biblical worldview that the AP® standard leaves out.
 The teachers also help each student build a plan and get ready for the test.
-With TPS AP you can finally have it all: courses that are AP certified, taught from a biblical worldview, with individual assistance and feedback for your student’s preparations.
+With TPS AP® courses you can have it all: courses that are AP® certified, taught from a biblical worldview, with individual assistance and feedback for your student’s preparations.

-To find more details on these and related courses, please select the AP category in our Course Finder.
+To find more details on these and related courses, please select the AP® category in our Course Catalog.

 AP® is a trademark owned by the College Board, which is not affiliated with, and does not endorse, this site.
 Courses indicated as AP® have received College Board review and approval.